CarterSunUSYD/EyeContact_Recognition_Freeplay/README.md

 # Multimodal-Social-Behaviour-Recognition-EyeContact
 This repository provides custom python scripts and associated test sets for eye contact behaviour recognition between child participant and assessor in free play, a social interaction assessment task, from multiple cameras.

-Results can be reproduced by running the Social_Interaction_framework_results.ipynb file.
 ## Package Installation
 ### Python Dependencies
 1. Read files